Dream Act Service Incentive Grant (DSIG)

 For the Fall semester, your 150 hours can be completed in the spring semester.
 For the Spring Semester, your 150 hours must be completed by June 30th.

-Make sure you keep a note of your hours by using the Services Hours Tracker.
+Make sure you keep a note of your hours by using the Service Hours Tracker.
 Once 150 hours have been completed, submit your DSIG Payment Request to obtain confirmation of your eligibility for payment.
 Once completed by all required departments, email the form to [email protected].

 DSIG FAQ For Faculty and Staff Hosting DSIG Students